 Outdoor Workout Classes

-As gym locales continue to adapt their way of doing business with the social restrictions, there are several offering outdoor workout classes.
-These range from yoga, to light cardio, to intense workouts all in an outdoor setting.
+As gym locales continue to adapt their way of doing business with the social restrictions, several offer outdoor workout classes.
+These range from yoga to light cardio to intense workouts, all in an outdoor setting.

 Stretching and yoga